ui5-community/wdi5/README.md

     browser.url('index.html') // navigate to UI5 bootstrap page relative to "baseUrl"

     const selector = {
-        wdio_ui5_key: 'NavFwdButton', // wdi5 specific - you need a unique key for any UI5 control you want to retrieve
         // standard OPA5/UIveri5-selectors!
         selector: {
             id: 'NavFwdButton',